Your Guide To The Remote Work Salaries [INFOGRAPHIC]

 No surprises that most remote work is generated out of the mega-economies of North America and Europe.
 But expect Latin America and Asia (and potentially the emerging markets of the Middle East and Africa) to make some gains in the coming decades.
 China alone would be the one to watch.

 👁️👁️👁️ Look inside our Academy for remote managers.
 Watch Free Video Lesson: Maintaining Motivation and Company Culture

 It’s official.
 Remote workers would be best served to target UK companies, with Canadian and American companies your next best shot.
 Just keep in mind that these figures are based on US dollars, so the landscape may look a little different now, given the recent fluctuations in the British pound.

-Your field of work matters
+Your field of work and seniority matters

 The legal fraternity was always going to enjoy the highest rates.
 Interestingly, there seems to be a large middle ground with rates generally even across the board, from IT & Programming to Sales & Marketing.

 Your position and seniority will also influence your pay as a remote worker.
 Many remote companies are in a constant lookout for people who are able to manage and build the teams despite the distance.